irosenzw/ovirt-site/source/documentation/how-to/hosted-engine.html.md

 ### **Local maintenance**

-Main use is to allow the administrator to maintain one or more hosts.
+Main use is to allow the administrator to maintain this host.
 Note that if you have only 2 nodes and one is in maintenance, there is only one host available to run the engine VM.
 The way to maintain a host is by using:

          # hosted-engine --set-maintenance --mode=local